mjaschen/phpgeo/docs/010_Installation.md

 ## Requirements

-_phpgeo_ requires at least PHP 7.0.
+_phpgeo_ requires at least PHP 7.2.

-Older PHP versions are supported in releases up to _phpgeo_ 1.3.8.
+The 2.x releases require PHP >= 7.0 but don't get feature updates any longer.

+The 1.x release line has support for PHP >= 5.4.

 ## Installation